JMantello/JMantello/README.md

 ### Current Role
 In my current role, I work on a team of developers to build and maintain critical backend services for Expedia Group.

 I've been responsible for the development of the platform's metrics collection and monitoring, as well as vulnerability patching and resolution.
-I work primarily with Kotlin, Java, and Spring Boot, and I'm familiar with creating and updating documentation, observability with tools like Datadog and Splunk, working with CI/CD pipelines, and managing vulnerabilities.
+I work primarily with Kotlin, Java, and Spring Boot, and I'm familiar with creating and maintaining documentation, observability with tools like Datadog and Splunk, working with CI/CD pipelines, and managing vulnerabilities.

 ### Background
 - 2021 Intern as back-end developer at [Envestnet](https://www.envestnet.com) with C#, MongoDB, and PostgreSQL.